 Another important factor is how long you will continue to receive commissions for a particular customer or a particular sale.
 For example, if you bring in a new customer, depending on your agreement, in the future you might receive commissions only on additional the sales that you make to the customer, or you could receive commissions on all of the business that comes in from that customer.
 Likewise, you may or may not be entitled to commissions if the customer renews the order or subscription you initially sold to it.

 You should know if and when you are entitled to receive commissions if one of your customers renews its contract or orders additional goods or services from your employer in the future.
 It also is important to know if and when you would be entitled to continue to receive commissions from a customer after you leave your job.Draws

-If you have a dispute relating to your commissions, our employment lawyers can help you.
-For example, we can assist if your employer is not calculating your commissions correctly, or is refusing to pay the commissions you have earned when they are due.Drafting and Revising Commission Agreements
+If you have a dispute relating to your commissions, one of our New Jersey commission dispute lawyers can help you.
+For example, we can assist if your employer is not calculating your commissions correctly, or is refusing to pay the commissions you have earned when they are due.
+Our telephone number is (201) 777-2250.

 Employers generally cannot change their commission plans after-the-fact.
 Rather, employers are required to notify their employees in advance of any change to the applicable commission formula.Contact a New Jersey Commission Attorney

 If you have a question or concern about your commissions, or would like to schedule a consultation with one of our lawyers experienced at handling cases involving commissions, please feel free to either contact us online or call us at (201) 777-2250.